ellisp/blog-source/_posts/2025-08-16-timeuse-technical.md

 This post is a collection of more technical notes forming a companion piece to [the previous post on men's time spent on domestic chores and total fertility rates at the country level](/blog/2025/08/15/timeuse-summary).

-The market audience for today's post is future-me, and anyone else similarly interested in the quite specific issues it is jotting down notes for.
+The target audience for today's post is future-me, and anyone else similarly interested in the quite specific issues it is jotting down notes for.
 Those issues are:

 * Drawing directed graphs with `ggdag` that have different coloured edges
 * Accessing the UN Sustainable Development Goals (SDGs) database API
 * Data options on gender inequality
 * Fitting the same mixed effects model with `lme4::lmer`, `mgcv::gamm` and `mgcv::gam`, comparing results and extracting group-level residuals
+* Diagnostics of a simplified version of the model
 * Hand-drawing prediction plots to show the results of models with interactions and comparing that to the `marginaleffects` package
 * Modelling strategy questions relating to use of splines and interaction effects